mrageh/slow_factory_formatter/README.md

 This gem is a custom RSpec formatter that allows you to generate a table of slow factories when you run your tests.

+FactoryGirl uses ActiveSupport::Notifications instrumentation api which allows us track how much time is spent creating factories.

+This gem uses that api to display factories that take a long to setup.

-My naive definition of a slow factory is any factory that takes more then half a second to setup or any factory that creates or builds more then five instances of itself.
+My naive definition of a slow factory is any factory that takes more then 0.5 seconds to setup or any factory that creates or builds more then five instances of itself.
+If a factory does either of those things then SlowFactoryFormatter will generate a table and add that factory as a row to that table.

 ## Why use SlowFactoryFormatter

 [FactoryGirl](https://github.com/thoughtbot/factory_girl) allows you to quickly and painlessly setup factories that you can use in your tests.
-The problem with [FactoryGirl](https://github.com/thoughtbot/factory_girl) is that it makes it very easy to write your factories in such a way that a valid factory can end up creating or building a big tree of objects.
-When you try to use a factory that sets up a lot of objects in a simple test case, you'll end up slowing down your test suite, unaware of just how many objects are being setup in the background.
+You can then use them in your tests by calling `FactoryGirl.(build || create)(:some_factory)` and create a tree of objects, when really you only meant to create/instantiate one object for your test.
+When you try to use a factory that sets up a lot of objects in a simple test case, you'll end up slowing down your test suite, unaware that the reason why your test suite has slowed down is because how many objects are being setup in the background.

-This can quickly increase the time it takes a test suite to run and as a team grows it can really start to slow the time it takes your build to run.
+This can quickly increase the time it takes a test suite to run and as a team grows it can really start to slowdown the build.

 I've seen projects where one of the main causes of a slow build is the number of factories being setup in each example group.